Tobbe/reflux-recipes-tutorial/refluxjs-recipes-tutorial.md

 });
 ```

-Step 3c
+Step 4a
 -------

-Seeing recipe titles is of no great use, now is it?
-So the next logical step
+Seeing just the recipe titles is of no great use, now is it?
+So the next
-is to show full recipes.
-Before we can start coding we need the actual full
+logical step is to show full recipes.
+Before we can start coding we need the
-recipes.
+actual full recipes.
 So let's add the info to the `recipesStore`.

 ```javascript
 recipes: [